alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 The [OpenID Connect Core Specification](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) specifies the validation the Relying Party should perform on the id token.
 This includes but is not limited to the the following:

 1. The issuer identifier for the OpenID Provider must exactly match the value of the iss claim.
-2. The aud claim contains the client id value of the Relying Party.
+2. The aud claim must contain the client id value of the Relying Party.
-3. The OpenID Provider should be authenticated.
+3. The OpenID Provider must be authenticated.
 The Relying Party may choose to do this by relying on TLS server validation or by checking the token signature.
 4. The current time must be before the time represented by the exp claim.

 #### Access Token Validation